django-cms/django-cms-mgmt/work contribution/work groups.md

 In case you want to create a new workgroup for a topic you deem important, please contact Nicolai and he will guide you through the process.

+Please make sure to deliver the following information:

+- Title of the workgroup
+- Description of the workroup (bullet points)
+- Tentative timeline

 ## How do workgroups organize their work collaboration?